 While taking up various assignments in photography, painting and other artistic ventures in Italy from 2010, Fabian perfected the self-titled “multiluminous” technique that incorporates various glow-in-the dark and “classical” painting skills and crafts that is capable of showing different images under different spectra or in the absence of light.

-Following the massive interest towards her multiluminous murals after going viral in 2015, she helped developing a range of mass production prints and other art pieces, replicating her art, and set up a company in Austria - where she currently resides - ready to produce these pieces.
+Following the massive interest towards her multiluminous murals after going viral in 2015, she helped developing a range of mass production prints and other art pieces, replicating her art, and set up a company in Austria and Hungary where she currently resides - producing these pieces.